 Implement an on-line membership database for networking students and alumni together.

 Phi Alpha Delta Law Fraternity, International has hundreds of prominent members that include U.S. Presidents, Supreme Court Justices, Senators, Congressmen, Governors, and others.
+Approximately one out of six attorneys is a member of Phi Alpha Delta.

 I. Presidents of the United States